Project Alexandria banner

 Mailbox Access

-The Alexandria web application is available to authenticated Lindeier.at members with an active mailbox.
+The Alexandria web application will be available to authenticated Lindeier.at members.
 Login is handled through the existing Shambala authentication system — no separate credentials required.
+Until the web app launches, every member's mailbox is already usable with a standard mail client — see Project Hera for the connection settings.

 Member Login required to access Alexandria